 -

 Submit all items to the college Office of Financial Aid.
-Students may fax a SAP Appeal form to the Office of Financial Aid at 804-371-3739, or email the completed SAP Appeal form (JSRCC Form No. 30-0001) to finaid@reynolds.edu.
+Students may fax a SAP Appeal form to the Office of Financial Aid at 804-371-3739, or email the completed SAP Appeal form (JSRCC Form 30-0001) to finaid@reynolds.edu.

 Only completed appeal submissions, with supporting documentation, shall be evaluated by the Office of Financial Aid.
 Depending on the circumstances, the student could be required to complete additional requirements (e.g., see a career counselor or another type of counselor, meet with an advisor to develop an academic progress plan for completion, limit enrollment, etc.) before an appeal is granted.
 The goal is to help the student persist toward graduation.
 The reasonableness of the student's ability for improvement to again meet SAP standards and complete the student's program of study shall be carefully considered.